Decennial Air Cruise

 The Decennial Air Cruise (Crociera aerea del Decennale) was a mass transatlantic flight from Orbetello, Italy, to the Century of Progress International Exposition, Chicago, Illinois.
 The expedition, organized by the Italian Regia Aeronautica, began on July 1, 1933, and ended on August 12 of the same year.
 It consisted of 25 Savoia-Marchetti S.55X seaplanes crossing the Atlantic Ocean in formation, forming the greatest mass flight in aviation history.
 The Italian squadrons, led by General Italo Balbo, were welcomed enthusiastically in the Netherlands, the United Kingdom, Iceland, Canada, and particularly in the United States of America, where they became known as the Italian Air Armada.
 A publicity success for Italy, Balbo further viewed the expedition as a pioneering step towards commercial flights across the Atlantic.

-Context
+Background

 International public opinion in the early 1930s was fascinated by the progress of aviation, with attempts to fly across the ocean widely covered by the media.
 Pilots such as Francesco De Pinedo were so popular internationally that monuments were dedicated to them abroad.
 Even minor details of flights, such as delays due to bad weather, were covered by the international press.
 Aviation was the domain of heroes rather than part of normal daily life.